Yurii-Laguta/JB4A-SDK-Android/_posts/2015-06-08-implement-sdk-google.md

 Follow the steps below to bootstrap the Journey Builder for Apps SDK into your mobile Android app.
 Example code comes from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>.

-Use the JB4A Android SDK with Android API versions 10 (Gingerbread) or greater.
-Set your minimum SDK version to no less than 10.
+Use the JB4A Android SDK with Android API versions 15 (Ice Cream Sandwich) or greater.
+Set your minimum SDK version to no less than 15.

 1. Add the following repositories to your application's `build.gradle` file.